hotenet/airos-exporter/README.md

 # Configuration

-You can find an documented exemple in the [config.yml.sample](./config.yml.sample) file.
+You can find an documented example in the [config.yml.sample](./config.yml.sample) file.

 # Run